VeronicaOnMission/VeronicaOnMission.github.io/index.md

   - image_path: /assets/images/jesuswinspaper.jpg
     alt: ""
     title: "Have questions?"
-    excerpt: "Please contact me with your questions and ideas to spread the Good News."
+    excerpt: "Please contact me with your ideas and questions about how to spread the Good News."
     url: "/contact/"
     btn_class: "btn--primary"
     btn_label: "Contact"